Gui-JVale/cs-core/docs/software-architecture/architecture-and-business/economic-analysis.md

 Knowing the costs and benefits associated with particular decision enables reasoned selection from among competing alternatives.
 The economic analysis does not make decision for the stakeholders, it simply aids in the elicitation and documentation of value for cost (VFC).
 It gives stakeholders a framework withing which they can apply a rational decision-making process that suits their needs and their risk aversion.

-Economic analysis isn't something to apply to every architectural decison, but rather to the most basic ones that put an overarching architectural strategy in place.
+Economic analysis isn't something to apply to every architectural decision, but rather to the most basic ones that put an overarching architectural strategy in place.

 ## The Basis for Economical Analysis